 Natálie Kulina (1996) is a Czech violinist based in the Netherlands, specialising in contemporary music, chamber music, new media, innovative programming of classical music and interdisciplinary projects.

-In 2024, Natálie is working on premiering a new work for violin and electronics by composer Peter-Jan Wagemans, among other collaborative projects in the electroacoustic music sphere.
+In 2024, Natálie premiered a new work for violin and electronics, 'Folk songs without folks' by composer Peter-Jan Wagemans, among other collaborative projects in the electroacoustic music sphere.

-Since 2021, she is a member of Ensemble Resiliencean innovative collective of musicians that aims to bring a new concept of sound to the contemporary music world.
-Since 2022 she regularly works as a leader / concertmaster with the Doelen Ensemble in Rotterdam.
+Since 2021, she has been a member of Ensemble Resilience, an innovative collective of musicians that aims to bring a new concept of sound to the contemporary music world.
+From 2022 she has regularly worked as a leader / concertmaster with the Doelen Ensemble in Rotterdam.

 Natálie mostly focuses on music, literature, and audiovisual art of the last hundred or so years, new works and research in contemporary arts accessibility, however she enjoys performing 'traditional' classical music too, and has branched out into historically informed performance in some of her past projects.